maxioffl/project-managament/README.md

 ### Note:

-This application doesn't require .env file to keep the application simple for assignment and testing purpose
+This application does not require a .env file to keep it simple for assignment and testing purposes